LCJones73/Threat-Hunting-Scenario-Suspected-Data-Exfiltration/README.md

 The endpoint response team pivots immediately.
 Using Microsoft Defender for Endpoint (MDE), they initiate a targeted investigation into John's corporate device:
 First step: pull the device timeline and process activity for the last 72 hours.
 The team is on alert for signs of reconnaissance, unusual file access, or potential data staging.

-## 10:05 AM – Irregular Patterns Detected<BR>
-Reviewing logs, the team notes a spike in access to sensitive files within a directory labeled "Project_Hermes", a confidential R&D initiative.
-Time of access: 10:27 PM the previous evening—well outside normal working hours.
-Over a dozen .docx, .pdf, and .pptx files were opened in quick succession.

-## 10:22 AM – External Device Activity<BR>
-Device control logs confirm the connection of a USB mass storage device during the same session.
-Files accessed were then copied to a temporary folder, a classic staging behavior often preceding exfiltration.

-## 10:40 AM – Potential Cloud Upload Detected<BR>
-Network telemetry shows a burst of outbound traffic to Dropbox.com at 10:33 PM, consistent with file uploads.
-No business justification exists for John to use personal cloud storage for his role.

-## 11:00 AM – Containment Protocol Activated<BR>
-The team triggers automated device isolation via MDE.
-John’s workstation is now locked off from the network.
-Simultaneously, an alert is escalated to the Insider Risk Response Team and legal counsel.
-Forensic disk imaging is authorized for deeper offline analysis.

-## 11:20 AM – Corroborating the Threat<BR>
-Additional review of endpoint behavior reveals the presence of 7-Zip processes and batch script executions logged in the Temp directory—indicative of file compression scripts, possibly for bundling sensitive data before exfiltration.

-## 12:00 PM – The Interview Awaits<BR>
-With enough indicators of intent and capability, HR and security prepare to confront John.
-Meanwhile, the SOC finalizes a preliminary incident summary and begins long-term log retention procedures to support a potential legal investigation.

 Now that the stage is set, let's work through this scenario and see what we as the SOC Analyst discovers.

 ### - Preparation